-At the start of the third decade of the twenty first century, and the 60th anniversary of the founding of the University of Western Cape, The Faculty of Natural Science is well placed to make a difference in an ever-changing global society with an exponentially increasing dependence on technology.
+Welcome to the web page of the Faculty of Natural Sciences at the University of Western Cape.Despite the challenges of the global pandemic, which changed all our lives in March, 2020, the Faculty of Natural Sciences remains well placed to make a difference in an ever-changing global society with an exponentially increasing dependence on technology.
 In the past decade an investment of ca. R1.3 billion has been made in science infrastructure and research facilities in the Faculty.
 Since 2010 the Faculty has been the recipient of new, state-of-the-art Chemical, Life Sciences and Computational and Mathematical Sciences buildings and has been the beneficiary of an influx of high-end research equipment.
 Concomitant with this investment, the Faculty has been able to annually graduate record numbers of MSc and PhD graduates, and continuously increase its outputs of peer-reviewed research publications in national and international journals.

-The Faculty of Natural Science encompasses nine academic Departments and a School of Pharmacy, four research Institutes, two research centres and two research units.
-The 2020 academic programme will offer ten undergraduate degrees and one professional pharmacy degree.
+The Faculty of Natural Sciences encompasses nine academic Departments and a School of Pharmacy, four research Institutes, two research centres and two research units.
+The 2021 academic programme will offer ten undergraduate degrees and one professional pharmacy degree.
 At the postgraduate level the Faculty offers twelve different honours degrees, one post-graduate diploma in integrated water resource management and MSc, MPhil and PhD degrees in a wide range of scientific disciplines.
-This year we hope to accommodate over 3700 students in the Faculty, of which, 780 will be first time entrants into university, and just over 28% of the total number of our science students will be postgraduates.
+This year we welcome over 4000 students in the Faculty, of which, 828 will be first time entrants into university, and just over 30% of the total number of our science students will be postgraduates.

-The News links on the Faculty Homepage are regularly updated and archived and provide interesting up to date snapshots of what is happening in our vibrant and productive Faculty.
+The News links on the Faculty Homepage are regularly updated and archived and provide interesting up-to -date a snapshots of what is happening in our vibrant and productive Faculty.

 Finally, the availability of world class infrastructure and expensive research equipment is undoubtedly important to enable the accelerated success of the science research programme at UWC.
 However, it is the commitment and dedication of the academic and professional support staff, working together with enthusiastic under-graduate and post-graduate students, who are the ultimate architects of the Faculty’s success.